taoky/shadowmire/README.md

 > [!IMPORTANT]
 > You shall have file `json/<package_name>` before `genlocal`.

+#### Verification

-Verify command could be used if you believe that something is wrong (inconsistent).
+`verify` command could be used if you believe that something is wrong (inconsistent).
 It would:

 1. remove packages NOT in local db (skip by default, it would only print package names without `--remove-not-in-local`)
 2. remove packages NOT in remote (with consideration of `--exclude`)
-3. make sure all local indexes are valid, and (if --sync-packages) have valid local package files

-   (`--prerelease-exclude` would used only for packages that requires updating)
+3. make sure all local indexes are valid, and (if --sync-packages) have valid local package files (`--prerelease-exclude` would used only for packages that requires updating)
-4. delete unreferenced files in `packages` folder
+4. delete unreferenced files (i.e. blobs) in `packages` folder

 ```shell
 ./shadowmire.py verify --sync-packages
 ```

+> [!TIP]
+> users are recommended to run `verify` regularly (e.g. every half a year) to make sure everything is in order, thanks to the unpredictable nature of PyPI.

-Verify command accepts same arguments as sync, and accepts some new arguments.
+`verify` command accepts same arguments as sync, and accepts some new arguments.
 Please check `./shadowmire.py verify --help` for more information.

+> [!IMPORTANT]
+> For users switching from Bandersnatch to Shadowmire, you **MUST** run the following commands (with exclusion, of course) before regular syncing:
+>
+> 1. `./shadowmire.py genlocal`: generate database from local packages.
+> 1. `./shadowmire.py verify --sync-packages --remove-not-in-local --compare-size`: remove any local packages that were missing from upstream index (normally removed from PyPI), then download any missing metadata and packages. **This step is likely to take very long time, depending on your network and disk speed.**
+>     * Q: Why will there be packages that are in neither local db nor remote index?
+>     * A: They are packages without valid local metadata, and do not exist on PyPI anymore.
+These packages are typically downloaded a long time ago and removed from upstream, but they may still share some blobs with currently available packages.
+E.g. after name normalization of `Foo` to `foo`, they share all existings blobs, but `Foo` does not change any more.
+> 1. `./shadowmire.py genlocal`: generate local database again.
+> 1. `./shadowmire.py sync --sync-packages`: synchronize new changes after verification.

+### Config file

 If you don't like appending a long argument list, you could use `--config` ([example](./config.example.toml)):